strapi/strapi/docs/3.0.0-beta.x/concepts/controllers.md

 The controllers are defined in each `./api/**/controllers/` folder.
 Every JavaScript file put in these folders will be loaded as a controller.
 They are also available through the `strapi.controllers` and `strapi.api.**.controllers` global variables.

-By convention, controllers' names should be Pascal-cased, so that every word in the file (including the first one) is capitalized `User.js`, `LegalEntity.js`.

 ## Core controllers

 When you create a new `Content Type` you will see a new empty controller has been created.
-It is because Strapi builds a generic controller for your models by default and allows you to override and extend it in the generated files.
+This is because Strapi builds a generic controller for your models by default and allows you to override and extend it in the generated files.

 ### Extending a Model Controller